JustinEldracher/line/README.md

 player size, increased the player speed and then decreased the line speed, so you have a little better chance of survival now!

-I don't know how to compile a .love file though, so after you install LOVE2D `cd` to where main.lua is and run `love .`  That should do it!

 Running Lines and Circles
 -------------------------